A sharp hook: starting a novel with teeth

 To achieve all of this, aim to set aside 15 hours per week.

 David Griffin Brown is an award-winning short-fiction writer and Darling Axe senior editor.
-He has 20 years' editing experience, and he has also spent 15 years working as a staff trainer, English teacher, and writing instructor.
+He has 20 years' editing experience, and has also spent 15 years working as a staff trainer, English teacher, and writing instructor.
 David completed his MFA in creative writing through the University of British Columbia, and he also holds an undergraduate degree in anthropology through the University of Victoria.
 David's two debut novels, Sky to Sea and The Sparrow War are both represented by the Donaghy Literary Group.

 Limited workshop space